“Very nicely done, Davi”

 This SPLC map shows just how widespread the white supremacist defacement of America has gone:

-If you’re wondering how it was possible for a map of the U.S. to show a school in California named after a pro-slavery General Lee…the school ended up wondering the same thing.
+If you’re wondering how it was possible for a map of the U.S. to show a school in California named in the 20th century after a pro-slavery General Lee despite Lee himself in 1869 saying don’t do that… the school ended up wondering the same thing.

 In the wake of the deadly Charleston, South Carolina church shooting of black congregation members last year, the Long Beach Unified School District (LBUSD) Board of Education created a committee tasked with recommending school names to replace that of Robert E. Lee Elementary School—named after Confederate war hero [sic] Robert E. Lee.
 The shooter’s proud display of the Confederate flag online only served to fuel a public outcry in the city.